-The best travel credit card for students is the Bank of America Travel Rewards credit card for Students.
-It offers 3 points per $1 spent at the Bank of America Travel Center and gives 1.5 points per $1 on everything else.
+The best travel credit card for students is the Bank of America® Travel Rewards Credit Card for Students.
+Bank of America® Travel Rewards Credit Card for Students offers a $0 annual fee, a 0% foreign transaction fee, and rewards of 3 points / $1 spent at the Bank of America Travel Center (1.5 points / $1 on other purchases).
 It also has an initial bonus of 25,000 points for spending $1,000 in the first 90 days.
-Plus, the card gives 10% extra points when you have a BofA checking account, and there’s an introductory APR of 0% for 12 months on purchases.
-On top of all that, the card has a $0 annual fee and a $0 foreign transaction fee.

 The Discover it Chrome for students.
 You get dollar for dollar match for all the cash back you earn your first year, you have 2% cash back at restaurants and gas stations, and 1% for all other purchases, and you also get rewards if you have good grades.

 The best Chase student credit card is the new Chase Freedom® Student credit card, which launched in June 2019.
-This card has a $0 annual fee and gives 1 point per $1 on all purchases.
+This card has a $0 annual fee and gives 1% cash back on all purchases.

-It has some nice rewards bonuses, too, starting with 5,000 points bonus points ($50 cash back) simply for making a single purchase within three months of opening an account.
+It has some nice rewards bonuses, too, starting with $50 simply for making a single purchase within three months of opening an account.
 Plus, keeping your account in good standing by paying your monthly bills on time is good for a $20 bonus each year for up to five years.… read full answer

 In addition to these, you earn 5 points (5% cash back) per $1 on Lyft rides through March 2022.
 Plus, you get a complimentary 3 months of DashPass and after that 50% off the DashPass for the next 9 months (activate by December 31, 2021).